Jon-drugstore/Avatar-GAN/GAN/README.md

 ```

 ### Train
-- Download the whole [Avatar-GAN dataset](not available yet) to Avatar-GAN/datasets/ folder
+- Download the training dataset [Avatar-GAN dataset](not available yet) to Avatar-GAN/datasets/ folder

 - Train a model:
 ```bash